vaadin/maven-integration/archetypes/vaadin-archetype-touchkit/src/main/resources/archetype-resources/README.txt

 -------------------------------------------------------------------
-Vaadin TouchKit app skeleton created by maven archetype
+${ApplicationName} Vaadin TouchKit app skeleton created by maven archetype
 -------------------------------------------------------------------

 USING THE GENERATED PROJECT: